Customs officials rely on intelligence October 20, 2008 - 5:40am

 The seven German Landesbanks are currently reviewing whether to take up the government's bailout package offer.

-A spokesman for HSH Nordbank said the bank was still looking at the package, while a spokesman for Landesbank Baden-Wuerttemberg told
+A spokesman for HSH Nordbank said the bank was still looking at the package, while a spokesman for Landesbank Baden-Wuerttemberg told The Associated Press it was not interested in any bailout compensation.

 "LBBW stands in the point of liquidity and capital, and in comparison to the sector, is in good shape" the bank's chief executive, Siegfried Jaschinski, said last week.